greenwyrt/plover2CAT/docs/discussion/development.md

 - [ ] control timestamp position
 - [ ] switch between plain text and wysiwyg editors
 - [ ] custom scripts for keyboard editing shortcuts

+## Comments/Track Changes

+See `<office:annotation>` and `<office:annotation-end>` in the ODF spec for comments.

+Might be implemented as functional length 1 elements.
+Separate dialog pane to show all comments, move cursor to location if clicked.

+`<office:annotation>` has creator, date, and unique id in `office:name`.

+`<text:tracked-changes>` is used in ODF spec for tracked changes.

 ## Simultaneous editing and writing